Outgoing Met boss Cressida Dick: Policing has become ‘more politicised’

 Dame Cressida quit as Met Police Commissioner after London Mayor Sadiq Khan made it clear he had no confidence in her plans to reform the service.

-Policing has become “more politicised” at a time when trust in the force has dropped, according to Dame Cressida Dick in one of her first public speeches since stepping down as Britain’s top cop.
+Policing has become “more politicised” at a time when trust in the force has dropped, according to Dame Cressida Dick in one of her first public speeches since stepping down as Britain’s top police officer.

 Dame Cressida quit as Metropolitan Police Commissioner last month after London Mayor Sadiq Khan made it clear he had no confidence in her plans to reform the service.